Why We Recommend Color Team Proposal Reviews

 Since the aim is to identify gaps and assess how closely the response meets the requirements, you need to put your reviewers in the evaluator’s seat.
 To do that, you’ve got to make their job as easy as possible.
 No one wants to work harder than they have to.
 And let’s be honest, internal resources just aren’t going to do it.

 By taking a journalistic approach, we are always looking to answer who, what, when, where, why, and how for the proposed solution in response to requirements.
 A color team review is an opportunity to show reviewers where you’re at.
-You want to draw their attention to areas where you lack completeness or a compelling response and give them the opportunity to provide further insight into that pursuit of who, what, when, where, why, and how.
+You want to draw their attention to areas where you lack completeness or a compelling response and allow them to provide further insight into that pursuit of who, what, when, where, why, and how.

 This approach allows for an information completeness check against the scope from Step 1 to remove subjectivity.
 It also supports our pursuit of persuasive detail to supplement a compelling narrative.
 Most importantly, it provides an opportunity to fill compliance gaps.